deobald/notes/Buckets and Pipes.md

 one may imagine totally new uses of existing technology but it takes a small leap of novelty once in a while to imagine entirely new technologies altogether

 SoSaC = samus aran space locker … not now, but very near future

+ted nelson quote => p285 of DDIA (“ethernet and IP are packet-switching)

 ## Events vs. States